taocpp/PEGTL/doc/Getting-Started.md

    // Parsing rule that matches a non-empty sequence of
    // alphabetic ascii-characters with greedy-matching.
+   // As extended Posix regex this would be '[a-zA-Z]+'.

    struct name
       : pegtl::plus< pegtl::alpha >